 A martial artist is motivated and wants many small fleeting and short-lived victories, and few defeats all the time, in the allotted time he trains and practices.

-A martial arts practitioner wants one big long-term and permanent victory when sub-goals are reached, and therefore this practitioner goes through processes of change, which briefly feel like a lot of defeats and few victories all the time, in his constant training towards the main goal - "to know oneself".
+A martial arts practitioner wants one big, long-lasting and lasting victory when intermediate goals are reached, and therefore this practitioner goes through change processes that briefly feel like a lot of defeats and few victories all the time, in his constant training towards the main goal - "to know oneself".

 We found that if a leader does not himself take the lead when drastic changes need to happen, this leader loses credibility and the trust of his members if he/she demands things that this leader does not do himself or has become aware of .